samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 In this activity, we're going to try and make the pen touch a flower!

-Draw a flower on you board at the position x = HOLD, y = HOLD

 <br>

 <!--Comment: Back to html bootstrap -->